delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 2. Implement the API as properties of this object.

-3. In the constructor, make this object be the prototype to a new object.
+3. Within the constructor, make this object be the prototype to a new object.

 4. Establish the properties of the new object with the state.

 5. Return the new object.

 Only steps 2 and 4 involve differences between this constructor and any others, the rest is exactly the same.
 So much so that JavaScript takes note of it, and comes with built-in mechanisms to automatize steps 1, 3 and 5.

 First of all, JavaScript allows for _any function_ to be used as a constructor.
 Because of this, everytime we type a function, JavaScript creates a **property of the function called "prototype",** which is an object with a single property, `constructor`, that points to the function.

 ```js
 function anyFunction() {}